dojonorth/fun-basics-dojo/README.md

 Functional programming (FP) has been around for a long time.
 Recent findings have revealed that the T-Rex probably programmed in Lisp.
 During this time, the set of core concepts associated with FP has remained reasonably constant.
 These concepts are strongly rooted in [lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus), which is primarily concerned with the application of functions - their composition; higher-order functions; currying etc. (see **Lambda Notes** in **Further Reading** for more detail).
 Essentially *functional programming is lambda calculus*.

+**Lambda Calculus - Skippable Extra Notes:**
+>See [here](https://medium.com/javascript-scene/the-rise-and-fall-and-rise-of-functional-programming-composable-software-c2d91b424c8c) as a starting point for more detail on the relationship between Lambda Calculus and programming languages.
+Few interesting nuggets to whet your appetite:
+> * The 'calculus' in Lambda Calculus has nothing to do with integration and differentiation that we all know and love.
+Rather, it refers to the more general meaning of calculus, which defines a 'method or system for calculation or reasoning'.
+> * Lisp, that we also all know and love, was heavily influenced by lambda calculus.
+[Lisp dates from 1958 and is the second oldest prograaming language still in widespread use](https://en.wikipedia.org/wiki/Lisp_(programming_language)), only Fortran edges it out by a year.

 Recently though, concepts from another area of mathematics have increasingly become prevalent in the FP-scence: Category Theory (CT).
 We work in an industry that is subject to subject to swings in what's fashionable and CT concepts are most certainly bang-on-trend at the moment, to the point where CT's sometimes overstated as is if it's an integral part of what defines the FP paradigm.
 I don't think that's the case.
 FP is still at it's core about functions and their interactions, just as it's always been.
 Instead, CT concepts provide us with a number approaches that build on top of normal FP and allow for really slick solutions to many common problems.